 I. Scope and Applicability of Employment Covered by the Policies

-Tier II Senior Academic and Administrative Officers pursuant to University Policy 102.9, Senior Academic and Administrative Officers: Associate and assistant vice chancellors; associate and assistant deans; and other administrative positions (other than those identified as Tier I Senior Academic and Administrative Officers in University Policy 102.9
+Tier II Senior Academic and Administrative Officers pursuant to University Policy 102.9, Senior Academic and Administrative Officers: Associate and assistant vice chancellors; associate and assistant deans; and other administrative positions (other than those identified as Tier I Senior Academic and Administrative Officers in University Policy 102.9), including,

 - members of the Chancellor's professional staff;

-C. those positions whose primary responsibility is to attract external funds for and/or market the University; and
+- those positions whose primary responsibility is to attract external funds for and/or market the University; and

-D. other officers holding positions characterized by active, continuing involvement in formulating, interpreting, and implementing institutional policy and exercising substantial independence of administrative authority and discretion in areas such as program planning and design and allocation or resources; and
+- other officers holding positions characterized by active, continuing involvement in formulating, interpreting, and implementing institutional policy and exercising substantial independence of administrative authority and discretion in areas such as program planning and design and allocation or resources; and

-2. those positions that are not subject to the State Personnel Act (N.C.G.S.
+- those positions that are not subject to the State Personnel Act (N.C.G.S.
 Chapter 126) and are not otherwise categorized.

 - Tier I Senior Academic and Administrative Officers listed in University Policy 102.9 and subject to N.C.G.S.
 Section 116-11(4), N.C.G.S.
 Section 116-11(5), or N.C.G.S.
 Section 116-14;

 - University students who are employed incident to their status as students, as in graduate teaching assistantships or work-study positions.

 II.
 Subject Matter of the Policies

-II.
-Appointments to Covered Positions
+- Appointments to Covered Positions

-III.
-Discontinuations of Employment in Covered Positions
+- Discontinuations of Employment in Covered Positions

 - Equal Employment Opportunity